gnoverse/memeland/README.md

 # Meme.land - A Gno Meme Sharing Platform

-**Meme.land** is a meme (funny internet image) sharing platform build on top of the Gno.land blockchain tech stack.
+**Meme.land** is a meme (funny internet image) sharing platform built on top of the Gno.land blockchain tech stack.

 Meme.land allows you to connect with your Gno.land wallet, share memes with your friends and coworkers, and upvote the funniest ones.

-Meme.land is built using the Gno.land tech stack, utilizing the Gno programming language for its backend, and a classic React UI using `vite`.
+Built using the Gno.land tech stack, Meme.land utilizes the Gno programming language for its backend, and a classic React UI using `vite`.

 Visit a live deployment of Meme.land at [meme.gnoteam.com](https://meme.gnoteam.com) (staging).